steve-martin-at-esure/hello_world/_tests/README.md

 This README.md file describes how this Digital App is being tested, outlining both automation scripts and manual tests.

+## Automated Non-Functional Testing

+The following is a list of non-functional tests that ensures that Coding Standards, Static Code Analysis, Performance and Security checks have been performed on the Digital App code base.

+### Scope
-## Coding Standards and Static Code Analysis
+* Coding Standards / Static Code Analysis

-Although some coding standards issues will be picked up as part of the peer review process we should be looking to put most of the 'heavy lifting' into automation scripts.

-### Coverage
-ADD DETAILS HERE ON THE SCOPE AND COVERAGE OF THIS TYPE OF TEST
+* Performance
+* Security

-### Scripts/Tools
+### Tools
-ADD DETAILS HERE ABOUT WHAT TOOLS ARE USED FOR THIS TYPE OF TEST
+ADD DETAILS HERE ON WHAT TOOLS WHERE USED TO BUILD AND EXECUTE THESE TESTS.

 ### Execution
 ```
-ADD DETAILS HERE ON HOW TO EXECUTE THIS TYPE OF TEST
+ADD DETAILS HERE ON HOW TO EXECUTE THESE TESTS.
 ```

-## Automated System / Unit tests
+## Automated System / Unit tests.

-The automated system and unit tests ensure that small individual parts of the system perform the function they required to do.
-This type of test ofter
+The automated system and unit tests ensure that the individual parts of the system perform correctly.
+This type of test oftern requires the mocking of other parts of the system and/or data.

 ### Coverage
 The full scope of all automated system and unit tests currently being executed can be found in the [UNIT_COVERAGE.md](UNIT_COVERAGE.md) file.

-### Scripts/Tools
+### Tools
-ADD DETAILS HERE ABOUT WHAT TOOLS ARE USED FOR THIS TYPE OF TEST
+ADD DETAILS HERE ON WHAT TOOLS WHERE USED TO BUILD AND EXECUTE THESE TESTS.

 ### Execution
 ```
-ADD DETAILS HERE ON HOW TO EXECUTE THIS TYPE OF TEST
+ADD DETAILS HERE ON HOW TO EXECUTE THIS TYPE OF TEST.
 ```